 Scientists are using three dimensions increasingly in various ways, which open up pathways to research and learning.
 3-Dimensional printing, modelling and imaging for research and education is proving to be the way ahead.
 Scientists have printed functioning, living liver cells which lived for up to 40 hours.

 One example of one of these labs is the Swedish start-up Cellink, who now produce small parts of tissue with 3-D printing.
 Predictions are that within the decade we may even be able to print fully functioning, replacement organs.
 3-D modelling, on the other hand, is enabling scientists to gain a greater understanding of what they are studying.
 This provides graphic, highly detailed imaging to provide an immersive experience, giving the scientist a greater understanding of the thing being studied.

 3-D mapping also affords unique capabilities by opening up another spectrum of study—being able to store data in the form of a near-tangible model.
-This provides perspective and an ability to store very accurate graphic data.
+This provides perspective and the ability to store very accurate graphic data.

 6. Greater lab flexibility

-This allows for a very efficient and productive lab use, meaning you don’t have to build one for each department.
-With a sustainable design, these labs are now becoming increasingly efficient and productive, saving the lab money, and proving effective in these fields where one study links to another.
+This allows for very efficient and productive lab use, meaning you don’t have to build one for each department.
+With sustainable design, these labs are now becoming increasingly efficient and productive, saving the lab money, and proving effective in these fields where one study links to another.